 - there is also a resyaurant there, although I forget where which serves up local delicacies like snake etc, if you like that sort of thing.

-Also, if you weant to see floating villages and are thinking of going to Battambang, then I would recommend getting the boat between the two, as you will get your transport and tour throen in together! over 6 years ago
+Also, if you weant to see floating villages and are thinking of going to Battambang, then I would recommend getting the boat between the two, as you will get your transport and tour throen in together! almost 7 years ago